youdie323323/enigma/README.md

 Unlike traditional obfuscators like obfuscator.io or js-confuser, Enigma analyzes the AST (Abstract Syntax Tree) and converts everything into bytecode before running it on a VM.
 To reverse this, one would need to create a disassembler, which is no trivial task.

 Moreover, deobfuscating the original code from the disassembled output is extremely challenging.
 Most disassemblers display the code in an assembly-like format.
-This means that if the code is pre-obfuscated and then executed on the Enigma VM, the difficulty of reverse engineering increases significantly.
+This means that if the code is pre-obfuscated and then compiled/executed on the Enigma VM, the difficulty of reverse engineering increases significantly.

 ## 🚀 Quick Start